ryentes/dplyrr/README.md

 devtools::install_github("hoxo-m/dplyrr")
 ```

-## Common Functions for All Databases
+## Common functions for all databases

 In this section, we use a database file, "my_db.sqlite3", for illustration.
 If you want to trace the codes, you first create the databese.